 When purchasing that new camera, you need to think about protecting your new investment.
 The most important way to protect a camera is to make sure it is stored and carried in the safest way.
 There are many types of bags and cases available for cameras.

 Shoulder bags- These are the most common camera bags, and as the name implies, they are carried with a shoulder strap.
 They vary greatly in size, shape, and intended use.
 Some are designed to carry point-and-shoot cameras, while others carry entire professional DSLR systems.

 Sling Bags- These bags are designed to be carried on your back, but the strap is designed in a way to be able to quickly access your camera equipment.

-Camera Backpacks- A camera backpack is intended to camera lots of equipment over long distances.
-This is especially useful for the outdoor photographer but can really be used by any type of photographer that will be carrying their equipment all day.
+Camera Backpacks- A camera backpack is intended to carry lots of equipment over long distances.
+This is especially useful for the outdoor photographer, but can really be used by any type of photographer that will be carrying their equipment all day.